liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/maven/07-building-an-osgi-module-jar-with-maven.markdown

     ```

     Your Maven JAR is generated in your project's `/target` folder.
 You can
-    deploy it manually into @product@'s `/deploy` folder, or you can configure
+    deploy it manually into @sharepoint@'s `/deploy` folder, or you can configure
-    your project to deploy automatically to @product@ by following the
+    your project to deploy automatically to @sharepoint@ by following the
     [Deploying a Project](/docs/7-2/reference/-/knowledge_base/r/deploying-a-project#maven)
     article.